Gataquadrada/SpriteTube/README.md

 Q: _I see a lot of unused code.
 Are you adding new stuff?_
 A: Yes.
 I may send commits with placeholder code I am working on.

-Q: _Can I message you on if I have issues or suggestions?_
+Q: _Can I message you if I have issues or suggestions?_
 A: Sure.
 You can open an issue here, or message me on [Discord](https://discord.gg/eYfSNQT) or [Twitter](https://twitter.com/Mazeakin).

 ## Credits